rehanone/puppet-samba/REFERENCE.md

 Default value: `undef`

-##### <a name="-samba--share--host_msdfs"></a>`host_msdfs`
+##### <a name="-samba--share--inherit_acl"></a>`inherit_acl`

 Data type: `Optional[Boolean]`

-This controls whether the Samba server acts as an MSDFS root, facilitating redirection of file shares in a distributed file system.
+The inherit acl parameter in Samba controls whether Access Control Lists (ACLs) set on parent directories are automatically inherited by new files and subdirectories created within them.

 Default value: `undef`

-##### <a name="-samba--share--inherit_acl"></a>`inherit_acl`
+##### <a name="-samba--share--host_msdfs"></a>`host_msdfs`

 Data type: `Optional[Boolean]`

-This controls whether Access Control Lists (ACLs) set on parent directories are automatically inherited by new files and subdirectories created within them.
+The host msdfs parameter controls whether the Samba server acts as an MSDFS root, facilitating redirection of file shares in a distributed file system.

 Default value: `undef`